-Sterile aqueous diluent containing human serum albumin [Albumin Saline with Phenol (0.4%)], or diluent of 50% glycerin may be used when preparing dilutions of the concentrate for immunotherapy.
-For intradermal testing dilutions, Albumin Saline with Phenol is recommended.
+Sterile aqueous diluent containing albumin (human) [Albumin Saline with Phenol (0.4%)] or diluent of 50% glycerin may be used when preparing dilutions of the concentrate for immunotherapy.
+For intradermal testing dilutions, Albumin Saline with Phenol (0.4%) is recommended.